-Getting there: flights from major world cities to Moscow, St. Petersburg, and a new airport at Sochi.
+Getting there: flights from major world cities to Moscow and St. Petersburg

 Currencies: Russian ruble

 Official language(s): Russian

 its own identity as it straddles the cultures of Europe and the

 Far East, Russia has always been a conglomeration of times zones,